 Gina’s passion is being able to find a child a loving and stable home.
-She joined CASA two years ago, and as executive director is responsible for daily operations, policy and advocacy.
+She joined CASA five years ago, serving four years as CASA staff.
+As the executive director, she is responsible for daily operations, policy, and advocacy.
 Prior to joining CASA, she earned a bachelor’s degree in political science and was both a substitute teacher and stay-at-home mom.
 In her free time, she enjoys running.

 Board Of Directors

 *This project was supported by funding made available through the Victims of Crime Act Fund administered by the Missouri Department of Social Services, Office of the Director.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice programs.

 308 E High St., Ste.
 112